Presidency Univ VC slips through side door to free herself

 After remaining in confinement by the agitating students for 16 hours, Vice-chancellor of Presidency University Anuradha Lohia on Tuesday morning slipped through the side door of her chamber.
 Lohia made her dramatic exit at 6 am walking through the side door of the chamber on the first floor, unnoticed by the students who continued with their demonstration in front of the main door, University officials said.

-She than quitely came down through the stairs to leave the campus for her home, they added.
+She than quietly came down through the stairs to leave the campus for her home, they added.
 "She is okay but showing signs of stress due to prolonged confinement", the sources said.

 The VC did not take the calls despite repeated attempts.
 The agitating students had kept the VC hostage in her chamber since 2 pm on Monday in support of their campus related demands.